MSRC provides individual attention to clients during each stage of the research project,

 Quality controls for mailed questionnaires include multiple mailings, follow-up postcards,

-and postage-paid return envelopes to ensure high response rates.
-For data entry, 100
+and postage-paid return envelopes to ensure higher response rates.
+For data entry,

-percent verification is standard procedure.
-MSRC conducts verification checks of all
+100 percent verification is standard procedure.
+MSRC conducts verification checks